kerusey/SmarTClouD/README.md

 Hey there!
 Here is my project called SmarTClouD.

 Project includes:

-  Schemes of magneto-levitating system
+  - Schemes of magneto-levitating system

-  Source code
+  - Source code of levitron
+  - And README file, that i hope will help you to understand what's going on

 This repository combines two different projects: the megneto levitating system and the colormusic for the cloud.
 I’ve tride to make such cloud as Richard Clarkson’s studio produces. link : https://www.rclarkson.com/collections/clouds/products/floating-cloud